jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I am their king.
 Chosen by God, given the duties of God.
 It is in the Scriptures, laws, and customs.
 The faithful people know it.

 The coach stops at Whitehall Palace.
-Good.
-I am hungry, thirsty, and cold.
-I can't let our subjects see it.

-They should only see palace.
-It is wonderful.
+This is good.
+I am hungry.
+Thirsty.
+Scared.
+Cold.

+Be kingly.
+I cannot let our subjects see feelings.
+My coach door opens.
+A hand steadies me down.
+"Your Majesty."

+The magnificent gates open.
+The dozens of guards bow.

+I am home.
+Walking through wonder and faith.
 Hundreds of rooms.
 Marble ceilings.
 Paintings by the world's finest artists.
 Daily work for carpenters, masons, turners, coopers, glaziers, joiners, blacksmiths, tailors, weavers, cooks, bakers, gardeners, grooms, chandlers.
 A host of workers, servants, and orderlies with families housed and fed.

-Perhaps we should allow the middling sort to walk the palace.
-So they can see the Realm's magnificence and my generosity themselves.
+Perhaps we should allow the middling sort to walk the palace too.
+So they can see the Realm's magnificence and my generosity.

 Perhaps.
-For now my coach door opens.
-A hand steadies me down.
-"Your Majesty."

-The magnificent gates open.
-The dozens of guards bow.

-I walk.
-The interior doors open ahead of me.
-I enter my palace.
+For now the courtroom doors open ahead of me.

 "Your Majesty."
 "Your Majesty."